 Financial difficulty can affect every part of your life.
 Fortunately, you don’t have to face difficult financial times indefinitely.
-To learn more about your case and whether you can convert your case from Chapter 13 to Chapter 7, contact our Raleigh bankruptcy lawyers at the Bradford Law Offices, PLLC, today at 919-758-8879 and schedule a free consultation.
+To learn more about your case and whether you can convert your case from Chapter 13 to Chapter 7, contact our Raleigh bankruptcy lawyers at the Bradford Law Offices, today at 919-758-8879 and schedule a free consultation.

 Converting Your Case

 As long as one qualifies for Chapter 7 bankruptcy, he or she may convert their Chapter 13 case to a Chapter 7 bankruptcy at any point.
 This means the person must fulfill the following requirements: